um104/C4PPMobileMetrics/SalesforceFiles/README.txt

    (To get a security token go to Personal Setup > Reset My Security Token.
     From there reset your security token and you should get an email that gives you your new security token)
 Server URL: https://login.salesforce.com
 retrieveTarget: <Name of directory to put package.
 Create a new directory
                  if getting a new package>
+packageNames: <Name of package to pull off Salesforce>